Supporting you through pet bereavement

 Our hearts are full and our homes feel empty.
 And, sometimes, it’s hard to know who to turn to for support.

 To help you navigate your way through this difficult time, Petplan Charitable Trust has gathered together what we consider to be among the best pet bereavement resources available.

 Here you’ll find everything from helpline numbers and useful websites to downloadable literature written by experts.
 Do you have a child who is struggling to cope with the loss of a much loved pet?
 Scroll down the page to find resources that will help you support them through the grieving process.
 There is also important guidance on the steps you should take to ensure your pet is cared for in the event of your own death.

-The Trust is also delighted to welcome Caroline Hewson MRCVS who is sharing her expert knowledge via her brand new Pet Loss Blog (see right).
-Caroline will be tackling issues such as euthanasia decision-making; factors affecting grief; memorialisation; dealing with prognostic uncertainty and more.
+The Trust is also delighted to welcome Caroline Hewson MRCVS who is sharing her expert knowledge via our Pet Loss Blog (see right).
+Caroline tackles issues such as euthanasia decision-making; factors affecting grief; memorialisation; dealing with prognostic uncertainty and more.

 Caroline Hewson MRCVS

 Caroline Hewson is a vet and has a PhD in animal behaviour.
 From 2000 to 2006 she was Research Chair at the Sir James Dunn Animal Welfare Centre, Atlantic Veterinary College, Canada.
 Returning to the UK, she resumed regular practice.
 Her chief work now is writing and giving talks that translate research relevant to pets’ end of life into points to keep in mind.

 At the Edinburgh Fringe 2018, Caroline co-presented “Never Say Die?” with palliative care doctor Scott Murray.
 She is currently writing a book for people facing the death of their animal companions.